yohanesgultom/machine-learning-assignment/README.md

 # Machine Learning Assignment

-Collection of machine learning algorithms written from scratch with Numpy.
+Collection of machine learning algorithms written from scratch with `numpy` & `pandas`.
 Most code here is written to understand how they work.
 It is not optimized for production.
 Use it at your own risk.

 ## Setup